Posts

 The steel grades of oil tubing are H40, J55, N80, L80, C90, T95, P110.

-N80 is divided into N80-1 and N80Q, the two have the same tensile properties of the same, the two differences are the delivery status and impact performance differences, N80-1 delivery by normalized state or when the final rolling temperature is greater than the critical temperature Ar3 and tension reduction after air cooling and can be used to find hot rolling instead of normalized, impact and non-destructive testing are not required; N80Q must be tempered (quenched and tempered) Heat treatment, impact function should be in line with the provisions of API 5CT, and should be non-destructive testing.
+N80 is divided into N80-1 and N80Q, the two have the same tensile properties; the two differences are the delivery status and impact performance differences, N80-1 delivery by normalized state or when the final rolling temperature is greater than the critical temperature Ar3 and tension reduction after air cooling and can be used to find hot rolling instead of normalized, impact and non-destructive testing are not required; N80Q must be tempered (quenched and tempered) Heat treatment, impact function should be in line with the provisions of API 5CT, and should be non-destructive testing.

 C90 and T95 are divided into 1 and 2 types, namely C90-1, C90-2 and T95-1, T95-2.